Our 20s Matter

 When we’re a kid, we’re all told we’re not an adult until we turn 18.
 We can vote at 18.
 We can sign up for the military.
 We can buy tobacco and lottery tickets.
 We can be tried as an adult.
 The weird one is drinking, which for some reason, we can’t do until we turn 21.
 But the truth is, 18 is nowhere near fully grown up…. at least in terms of our brain development.

-There’s been lots of research done to indicate that our brains don’t stop growing until we’re in our 20s (just look here, and here, and here).
+There’s been lots of research done to indicate that our brains don’t stop growing until we’re in our 20s (just look at the National Library of Medicine, research from the UMN Rochester, and research from NPR).
 The reason why our brains don’t finish developing is that there’s two core sections of the brain.
 The part by the back of our heads, by our spine, controls vital human functions, such as hunger, sleep, emotions, pleasure, etc. This primal part of our brain develops first.
 The frontal part of our brain, right behind our forehead, is the “executive functioning” of our brain.
 It’s what manages emotions, and is also responsible for reason and judgment.
 This is why, statistically, teenagers are in more car accidents than adults; their executive brain has not fully developed.
 And it’s the executive part of our brain which develops last.

 But the frontal lobe is also where humans process probability, time, and uncertainty.
 This is why so many young adults in their 20s struggle to plan for their futures.
 They’re unable to think in logical steps, aka to make a decision based on the potential outcomes and consequences.
 “They find it difficult to see an abstract goal in terms of the concrete steps needed to reach it” (page 136).